amotahar/bistro-boss-client-site/README.md

-# React + freedom + activity + learn activity + stocks and learn + N Socket + Farhan
+# React + freedom + releif
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rrrules.
+This template provides a mal setup to get React working in Vite with HMR and some ESLint rrrules.

 Currently, two official plugins are availablree: